zodf0055980/Yuan-fuzz/README.md

 - Allow use other format to write argv info file, likes json
 - Release English paper, I did in traditional Chinese now.

-I will try to fix it.
+If you have any other questions, you are welcome to create issue and I will try my best to solve them.

 ## Usage
 Install [libxml2](http://xmlsoft.org/downloads.html) first.